-Azure AD Connect is a software tool that is used to connect an existing on-premises environment to Azure AD and it maintains the synchronization of objects from both environments (Users & Computers).
+Azure AD Connect is a software tool used to connect an existing on-premises environment to Azure AD and maintains the synchronization of objects from both environments (Users & Computers).

-To get started, download the tool from the URL below and then install it on the Primary domain controller in your on-premises environment, also make sure that you are logged in with an account that has Active Directory Domain Administrator permissions.
+To get started, download the tool from the URL below and then install it on the Primary domain controller in your on-premises environment and make sure that you are logged in with an account with Active Directory Domain Administrator permissions.

-Eventually we shall be presented with the sign-in configuration page.
-If you have a custom domain already setup, then the UPN suffixes will match that of your on-premise environment.
-For my case, this is a test environment and hence I don't have a publicly registered domain attached to my on-premises Active directory so I will click the check box to continue as it is.
-Shouldn't be a problem.
-It can also be done after your domain has been verified by your domain registrar.
+Eventually, we shall be presented with the sign-in configuration page.
+If you have a custom domain already setup, then the UPN suffixes will match your on-premise environment.
+For my case, this is a test environment, and hence I don't have a publicly registered domain attached to my on-premises Active Directory, so I will click the check box to continue as it is.
+It shouldn't be a problem.
+You can also do this after your domain registrar has verified your domain.

-The Installation and synchronization process can take up-to about 5 - 10 minutes depending on the size of Active directory objects that you have in your on-premises environment, so grab yourself a cup of coffee.
+The Installation and synchronization process can take up to about 5 - 10 minutes depending on the size of Active directory objects you have in your on-premises environment, so grab yourself a cup of coffee.

-From there, we can be able to see our users in the portal.
-For my case I had only one user and you can confirm that from the source column which shows Windows Server AD on the user Peter Trizzy Matovu.
+Next, we can be able to see our users in the portal.
+I had only one user and can confirm that from the source column, which shows Windows Server AD on Peter Trizzy Matovu.

 That's it, and we are done connecting our on-premises Active Directory to Azure AD in 5 simple steps.